johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 In this final stage of development, it has been formulated for publication as a series of low-cost, practical, relevant and accessible modular handbooks, in response to missiological doctoral research carried out amongst leaders and learners in Burkina Faso.

-## Doctoral Research ##

-Between 2009 and 2013, a selection of Maize Plant Discipleship seminars were delivered to conferences in Léo and Ouagadougou.
-Following this, a series of survey questionnaires, focus groups and personal interviews:

--	Enabled the gathering of a wide range of reflective opinions, perspectives, information,  insights, questions and concerns, relating to discipleship, theology, leadership training, methodologies, literature and intercultural dynamics.

--	Revealed a number of significant findings, which have directly shaped the formulation of Maize Plant Discipleship, particularly in relation to: *discipleship, theology and literature*.

 <!--\begin {pause}-->

-Over 70 Burkinabé participants —
-:	contributed to the research, almost all of whom held local, regional, national and denominational responsibilities for leadership training and the development of discipleship praxis.

 Romans 4:17 —
 :	Abraham is described as one whose faith *called into being things that did not exist*; in essence, Maize Plant Discipleship has been *called into being* by the faith of Africans, acting in response to African contexts.

 <!--\end {pause}-->

+## Doctoral Research ##

+Between 2003 and 2010, multiple prototypes of Maize Plant Discipleship seminars were delivered to conferences in Léo and Ouagadougou.
+In 2010, the author conducted doctoral research using a series of survey questionnaires, focus groups and personal interviews.
+This enabled the gathering of a wide range of reflective opinions, perspectives, insights, information, questions and concerns relating to discipleship, theology, leadership training, methodologies, literature and intercultural dynamics.

+Over 70 Burkinabé participants contributed to the research.
+Drawn from over five organisational groupings, a significant number of participants held responsibility for local, regional, national and denominational leadership training and discipleship.
+Analysis of their responses revealed a number of crucial findings that have directly shaped the formulation of Maize Plant Discipleship—particularly in relation to: *discipleship, theology and literature*.

 ### Discipleship ###